What To Do About A Failing Dystopian Saga Like

 The coy, let's-have-it-all-ways ambiguity might just be the death of us all, if not the certain death of one Beatrice “Tris” Prior.

-So really, what’s a failing — and flailing — dystopian saga to do about lackluster reviews, waning interest, and a fourth movie with an ending that should most DEFINITELY be changed if producers wants fans to feel even remotely excited about the fact that it’s being made at all?
+So really, what’s a failing — and flailing — dystopian saga to do about lacklustre reviews, waning interest, and a fourth movie with an ending that should most definitely be changed if producers wants fans to feel even remotely excited about the fact that it’s being made at all?
 Well, the promotional machine for Allegiant is churning at full, reeking-of-desperation force.

 The other problem with the third book's pseudoscientific BS is that the story ends with Tris becoming a Christ-like figure who sacrifices herself to save society.
 I actually wouldn’t mind her dying for everyone else’s sins — or dying at all (I’m good on Christ allegories, but to each his or her own taste in messianic tales), because that would certainly count as a total curveball in most typical YA dystopian-future fare.
 There aren’t many teen series in which the protagonist dies in the end.
 Could you even imagine Katniss Everdeen biting it at the end of Mockingjay?
 Suzanne Collins couldn’t even kill Peeta or Gale, and we all know one of them is totally expendable (I’ll let you choose which one).